 Students in joint BS/MS programs are typically eligible to apply in the fourth year of a four-year joint program, in the fourth or fifth year of a five-year program, and prior to completing any additional graduate study by August 1.
 Completion of any additional graduate study after the joint program would disqualify an applicant.

-There is no limit of times an applicant can re-apply for the GRFP, as long as they meet the eligibility guidelines.
-We encourage applicants to apply to the GRFP as early in their graduate career as possible.
+If they applied in the past, applicant may re-apply for the GRFP as long as they meet the eligibility guidelines in the current Program Solicitation.
+We encourage applicants to apply to the GRFP as early in their career as possible.

 The twelve-month limit applies to the entire graduate career.
 All post-baccalaureate, graduate level study counts towards this limit, including all Master's and Ph.D. programs, graduate-level coursework completed outside a degree program, and both full-time and part-time study.

-If you have completed more than twelve months of graduate study, you may be considered eligible if you have an interruption of at least two consecutive years prior to November 2012, provided you did not previously earn a graduate or professional degree.
-To be eligible, you must have completed no additional graduate study by August 1, 2012.
+If you have completed more than twelve months of graduate study, you may be considered eligible if you have an interruption of at least two consecutive years prior to November 2013, and you completed no additional graduate study by August 1, 2013.

 The following programs and areas of study are not eligible:

-Anyone who is not a U.S. citizen, U.S. national, or permanent resident alien is ineligible.
-Foreign nationals who are in the U.S. on a student visa are not eligible.
+If you are not a U.S. citizen, U.S. national, or permanent resident at the time of application you are ineligible.
+Foreign nationals who are in the U.S. on a student visa are not eligible to apply.

-If you received and accepted a GRFP award, you cannot apply for a second GRFP award.
+If you have received and accepted a GRFP award, you cannot apply for a second GRFP award.

-If you declined a GRFP award and did not notify NSF by the published deadline for accepting the fellowship, you cannot apply for another GRFP award.
+If you did not notify NSF of your intention to accept/decline the fellowship by the published deadline for accepting the fellowship, you are not eligible to apply for another GRFP award.

-If you are in a joint science-professional degree program (such as an MD/Ph.D. or JD/Ph.D.), you are ineligible for the GRFP, even if you are proposing to use the GRFP only for the Ph.D. part of your program.
+If you plan to pursue a joint science-professional degree program (such as an MD/Ph.D. or JD/Ph.D.) in Fall 2014, you are ineligible for the GRFP, even if you are proposing to use the GRFP only for the Ph.D. part of your program.
+Individuals who are currently enrolled in joint science-professional degree programs, who meet all other eligibility requirements (such as having completed no more than 12 months of full-time graduate study or its equivalent) would only be eligible if they elect to transfer to a PhD program if awarded a Graduate Research Fellowship, and would not receive the professional degree as well.

 The official GRFP eligibility guidelines are published in the program solicitation.
 Applicants are strongly encouraged to read them carefully.